Homological stability and densities of generalized configuration spaces: Some generalities on homological stability

 We start with the indexing categories.
 Let

 be the sub-semigroup of $\multgr{m}$.
 It can be viewed as a (discrete) symmetric monoidal category, where the monoidal structure is given by addition.

 Consider also the symmetric monoidal category $\multfil{m}$ whose objects are the same as for $\multgr{m}$, morphisms given by the natural partially ordered structure, and the monoidal structure given by the monoid structure on $\multgr{m}$.
-Similarly, consider the full sub-(non-unital) monoidal category
+Similarly, consider the full (non-unital) monoidal subcategory

 We will employ the following notation: for each $1 \leq k \leq m$, we will use $\unit_k$ to denote